grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/02 Installation/01 Troubleshooting.md

 ## apt-key is deprecated

-Some Ubuntu and Debian users might run into an `apt-key` deprecation warning while adding k6's repository key to their system's keyring: `Warning: apt-key is deprecated.
-Manage keyring files in trusted.gpg.d instead (see apt-key(8))`.
-In order to avoid it, and be future-proof, users should delete the existing `security@k6.io` repository key present on their system, and update their sources list accordingly.
+Some Ubuntu and Debian users might run into an `apt-key` deprecation warning while adding k6's repository key to their system's keyring:

+> `Warning: apt-key is deprecated.
+Manage keyring files in trusted.gpg.d instead (see apt-key(8))`

+To avoid this and be future-proof, users should delete the existing `security@k6.io` repository key on their system, and update their sources list accordingly.

 ```bash
 # delete existing key